Arrival and Departure: Check-in time is 3pm-6pm, unless special arrangements have been made.

 Settling Accounts: Your invoice is confirmation of your registration.
 When you check in, please visit Anne in the office and be prepared to pay any remaining balance you may have.
 We accept checks, cash and Visa/Mastercard.

-Fall & Spring - Temperatures during this season typically range between the 40s and 70s (*F).
+Fall & Spring – Temperatures during these seasons typically range between the 40s and 70s (*F).

-Winter - Winter temperatures can range between the teens and 30s, but temperatures can drop below zero (*F).
-In an average year, the campus has a covering of 3-4' of snow.
+Winter – Winter temperatures usually range between the teens and 30s, but temperatures can drop below zero (*F).
+In an average year, the campus has a covering of 3-4 feet of snow.
 Bring boots (all pathways and parking lots are snow-covered) and warm clothing.

-Recreation: The Guild is located in the Plain Valley and and nestled in the eastern slopes of the Cascade mountain range.
+Recreation: The Guild is located in the Plain Valley and is nestled in the eastern slopes of the Cascade mountain range.
 Lake Wenatchee State Park is close by for swimming in the summer and cross-country skiing, snowshoeing and sledding in winter.
 Our 16 acres of property border the Wenatchee River.
-Before planning a hike, either alone or with others, please check in for information on good places to go and for an update on current wildlife activities - deer, bear, cougars, raccoons and other wildlife about within the vicinity of the Guild.
+Before planning a hike, either alone or with others, please check in for information on good places to go.

 Smoking/Fire Danger: Smoking, incense and lighted flames of any kind are NOT permitted in any of the Guild buildings.
 You may smoke outside the entrance of most buildings where you find a “butts” can.
 This is a wildfire danger zone, especially during our dry summers!

-Shopping and Personal Finances: There is a delightful footbridge just behind the Library that leads to town.
-Just Plain Grocery and Plain Hardware & Gifts are within walking distance, less than one mile from the Guild.
-There you may buy snacks, toiletries, etc. If you have transportation or take the Link bus, you will be able to shop in Leavenworth or Wenatchee.
+Shopping and Personal Finances: There is a delightful footbridge behind the Library that leads to town.
+Just Plain Grocery and Plain Hardware & Gifts are within walking distance, less than a mile from the Guild.
+There you may buy snacks, toiletries, etc. If you have transportation, you’ll be able to shop in Leavenworth or Wenatchee.
 The banks in Leavenworth are Cashmere Valley Bank, Bank of America and Wells Fargo.
-Just Plain Grocery has an ATM machine located at the front of the store.
+Just Plain Grocery has an ATM machine.